Newborn Hiccups: Causes, Remedies, and When To Worry - Baby Chick

 Are Hiccups Harmful?

 Thankfully, hiccups in children are nearly always harmless, temporary, and self-resolving.
-While you don’t have to do anything to treat hiccups, some caregivers wonder if there is something they can do to help limit them.
-Interestingly, there are hundreds of supposed “cures” for hiccups you can find on the internet, many of which have zero bases in science and are downright silly.
-However, some maneuvers can be effective as they are designed to interrupt normal respiratory function and increase partial pressure of carbon dioxide, stimulate the nasopharynx or uvula, stimulate the vagus nerve, or relieve irritation of the diaphragm.
+While you don’t have to do anything to treat hiccups, some caregivers wonder whether there is anything they can do to help limit them.
+Interestingly, there are hundreds of supposed “cures” for hiccups you can find on the internet, many of which have zero basis in science and are not supported by evidence.

 Rest assured and take a deep breath, mama.
-Hiccups are completely normal and will, by and large, work themselves out.
-Soon your newborn will be taking those deep breaths again with you!
+Hiccups are completely normal and usually resolve on their own over time.
+Soon, your newborn will be taking those deep breaths again with you!

 Disclaimer: While I am a doctor, I am not your doctor.
 All content presented in this article is for educational purposes only.
-It does not constitute medical advice and does not establish any kind of doctor/patient relationship.
+It does not constitute medical advice and does not establish a doctor-patient relationship.
 Speak to your healthcare provider about any questions or concerns you may have.

 Share